Tax-free threshold for ascendants

 They must live with the taxpayer for at least half of the tax period .
 With regard to this requirement, ascendants with disabilities who, depending on the taxpayer, are admitted to specialized centers are considered to live with the taxpayer.

-- That the ascendant has not obtained income exceeding 8,000 euros per year in 2021, excluding those exempt from tax.
+That the ascendant has not obtained income exceeding 8,000 euros annually in fiscal year 2022, excluding those exempt from tax.

 That the ascendant does not file a personal income tax return with income greater than 1,800 euros.